andwj/adventure/README.md

 Adventure
 =========

-This is a very basic text adventure game, written in Rust.
+This is a very simple text adventure game, written in Rust.

 It was inspired by the "steveklabnik/adventure" repository on github, but I wanted to write something similar from scratch